 Liudmyla will be remembered by those who knew her closely for her strength in the face of adversity, her unwavering fidelity, and an unequaled sweetness.

-To send flowers to Liudmyla's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Liudmyla Vilenska, please visit our floral store.